+Accidents/Illness

-Accidents/Illness - The school nurse or nurse assistant will be notified in the event of serious injury or illness.
+The school nurse or nurse assistant will be notified in the event of serious injury or illness.
 Injuries will be managed according to standard first aid protocol.
 Students will be sent to the health office when they are too sick to stay in class.
 Office staff will notify the parent or guardian to obtain specific arrangements for the child.
-Please know your child will not be the responsible person to call you for early dismissal due to illness.
+Please know your child will not be the responsible person to call you for early dismissal due to illness or any other reason.
 It is the parent's responsibility to provide the names and phone numbers of persons to contact when a child is injured or ill.
 A student who has been ill should remain home until he/she has been free from fever and/or vomiting for 24 hours.
 Any student that is seen by a physician for a non-athletic illness or procedure (ex: surgery, asthma, illness, dental procedure) and has restrictions applied MUST submit a clearance note.
-Studentswill not be allowed to return to practice, games, PE class, or weightlifting class until a clearance note is received.
+Students will not be allowed to return to practice, games, PE class, or weightlifting class until a clearance note is received.
 In the event they are unable to do PE class or weightlifting class an alternate assignment will be assigned at the discretion of the teacher.
-Emergency Transport/ Emergency Room Treatment - Any student with an injury or illness that requires transport to or treatment in an emergency department must make follow up appointments with their family doctor or appropriate specialist, and be cleared, in writing, by that physician.
-Studentswill not be allowed to return to practice, games, PE or weightlifting until a clearance note is received..
-Emergency Department discharge papers will not be accepted for return to participation.
-In the event they are unable to do PE or weightlifting an alternate assignment will be assigned at the discretion of the teacher.
+Nurse Kathryn Welch will make every effort to make parents aware of incidents and accidents that happen at school when they are of a medically significant nature.